When we reach home we know we are loved and accepted by others

 I have also made the journey through therapy and training (down various pathways) to find a more compassionate way home to myself.
 I now offer one-to-one psychotherapy and counselling in Hollesley, Suffolk.

-I am a trained body psychotherapist, and a member of the UK Council of Psychotherapists (UKCP).
-I am also registered with the Complementary & Natural Healthcare Council (CNHC) and am currently the Chair of the Association of Biodynamic Massage Therapists (ABMT).
+I am a trained body psychotherapist, a fully-accredited member of the UK Council of Psychotherapists (UKCP) as well as a member of the Association of Biodynamic Massage Therapists (ABMT).

 My experience of therapy has been that it can make you a more successful person (not merely a success) in your working life and also your personal life.
 It is easy to get lost in our own heads and caught up in who we think we ought to be.
 We are born in a body and it's crucial that we feel comfortable in our own skin.